Electronic Publication/s

 Wolfgang Lutz - Vegard Skirbekk - Maria Rita Testa

 The Low Fertility Trap Hypothesis.
-Forces that May Lead to Further Postponement and Fewer Births in Europe page 167
+Forces that May Lead to Further Postponement and Fewer Births in Europe 167

 doi: 10.1553/populationyearbook2006s167